 It’s that time of the year when the magic of Christmas arrives across WA rooftops, awnings and front lawns!
-Whether you’re visiting Christmas lights for the first time or you’re an experienced lights visitor, this year is sure to be a little bit different.
+Whether you’re visiting Christmas lights for the first time or you’re an experienced visitor, this year is sure to be a little bit different.
 Here are some tips to help you make the most of your experience.

-Use our new website to plan your Xmas Lights Trail
+Use our website to plan your Xmas Lights Trail

-Our new Xmas Lights Trail website is the first of its kind in WA.
+Our Xmas Lights Trail website is the first of its kind in WA.
 Here’s how it works:

 - You can explore all the different decorator profiles and read the inspiration and stories behind them.

 - You can then create a wish-list of houses you want to visit.

 - Your wish-list will then be plotted on a Google map with the best route to follow.

 Start planning your Xmas Lights Trail right now.